sethmlarson/sethmlarson.dev/app/markdown/2023-10-04/security-developer-in-residence-weekly-report-13.md

 * [Added PSF engagement report for OpenSSF Alpha-Omega](https://github.com/ossf/alpha-omega/pull/249) for the month of September.
 * [Added redirect to readers of python-security.readthedocs.io](https://github.com/vstinner/python-security/pull/42) to the PSF Advisory Database.
 * [Added an advisory to the PyPA Advisory Database](https://github.com/pypa/advisory-database/pull/161) for OpenCV libraries affected by the libwebp vulnerability.

+That's all for this week! 👋 If you're interested in more you can read [next week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-14) or [last week's report](http://sethmlarson.dev/security-developer-in-residence-weekly-report-12).